natspln/RobotFramework/README.md

     py.test -n4 --html="report2.html"

-5. Copy the generated html file, paste in on a browser.
+5. Copy the generated html file, paste it on a browser.